Task Queue

 When a node crashes, this is eventually detected by another cluster node, because it no longer updates its heartbeat timestamp.
 At this point the other node will reset all tasks that were running on the crashed node.
 The reset performs the following actions:

-• increment the Retried field
+- increment the

 The task will then automatically be consumed again by one of the remaining nodes in the cluster.
 Effectively, this means that a task is guaranteed to be executed at least once.